amih/META_II/README.md

     cleos push action newaccount2 productu '[ 1, "lemon", "Sour friut, careful!", 2330999,  0.25 ]' -p newaccount2@active
     cleos get table newaccount2 newaccount2 product

- * to stop the blockchain,
+    // to stop the blockchain,

     tail -f nodeos.log
     kill `cat "eosd.pid"`
     tail -f nodeos.log

- * don't have the eosd.pid file?
+    // don't have the eosd.pid file?
 Here is how to stop the blockchain without it:

     ps aux | grep nodeos

- * you'll get 3 lines with the nodeos command you typed to start the blockchain, look for the lowest process number at the beginning of the lines and use that:
+    // you'll get 3 lines with the nodeos command you typed to start the blockchain, look for the lowest process number at the beginning of the lines and use that:

-   kill <theProcessNumber>
+   kill theProcessNumber

 # TODO: